yippie-io/yippie-io.github.com/apis.md

 HTTP Cache Headers
 ------------------
 All of our APIs send correct http headers to indicate when to refresh the info received (cache control public, expires, ...).
-E. g. information from the restaurant is stale after a couple of days vs. information about public transportation is stale after some minutes (depending on the station and how many entries are returned).
+E. g. information from the restaurant is stale after a couple of days.
 Some APIs might also return an ETag.

 Read more about cache headers at [this blog post](http://betterexplained.com/articles/how-to-optimize-your-site-with-http-caching/).